tkob/mlmsgpack/README.md

 #### SMLSharp

-Most functions do not work properly because of bugs of SML#.
+Most functions do not work properly because of bugs of SML# prior to version 2.0.0.

 Status
 ------